A Penny Well Spent

 ‘But he didn’t put a bid in,’ HyJean reminded him.
 ‘He knew there was no way he’d win it.’

-‘Or maybe he didn’t want to win it,’ the captain said, a lightbulb coming on in his brain.
-‘Think about it, he knew the other company would.
-In fact he made sure of it by taking that other company out of the race.’
+‘Or maybe he didn’t want to win it,’ the captain said, a weak lightbulb flickering on hopefully in his battered brain.
+‘Think about it, he knew the other company would win.
+In fact, he made sure of it by taking that other company out of the race.’

 ‘Maybe he’s setting them up?’ suggested HyJean.
 ‘He’s going to frame them?’

-‘Of course!’ the captain said, banging his hand down on the desk and then wincing in pain.
+‘Of course!’ the captain said, banging his hand down on the desk and then immediately wincing in pain and rubbing his hand.
 ‘The lorry.
 The competitor’s lorry at his factory.
 It all makes sense now.’

-‘He’s going to drive the lorry into his factory, which will set off the bombs and destroy his factory.
-Then he can claim on the insurance!’ the captain said excitedly, holding his hands up with a look of total pride.
+‘There was a Bathrooms R Us lorry in with his lorries at the factory.
+I bet he’s going to drive the lorry into his factory, which will set off the bombs and destroy his factory.
+Then he can claim on the insurance!’ the captain said excitedly, holding his hands up with a look of total pride, like he’d just announced a mind-blowing scientific theory.

 ‘What?’ asked Suds.
 ‘What would be the point in that?’